-Seperate from the wraparound care of the main home, OneCare service The Bridgeway, is an extended care pathway which accommodates those returning to life in the community, or a way into care for those with a progressive condition who may not yet require complex nursing care.
+Havenmere provides a three stage care pathway, from the wraparound care of the main home to The Bridgeway OneCare service.
+This extended care pathway accommodates those returning to life in the community, or is a way into care for people with a progressive condition who may not yet require complex nursing care.

 At Havenmere, we understand the importance of good, nutritious food.
 Our varied restaurant style dining menu is developed with service users to ensure we cater for personal tastes and dietary preferences including religious and condition-specific requirements.

-Havenmere’s OneCare service, The Bridgeway, is an extended pathway of care which accommodates individuals returning to life in the community, or alternatively provides a way into care for people with a progressive condition, such as HD.
+Havenmere’s OneCare service, The Bridgeway, is an extended pathway of care which accommodates individuals returning to life in the community, or alternatively provides a way into care for people with a progressive condition, such as Huntingdon’s disease.

 Encouraging service users to develop or maintain their independence and life skills, the service includes a six-bed apartment and two one-bedroom apartments, on a separate fourth unit, purpose built for the OneCare service.